boblu/simpic/README.markdown

 Version 1.0.0

-You can see an actual deployment at [this site](http://pic.jiaeil.com:113)
+You can see some screenshots of an actual deployment at [here](http://picasaweb.google.com/boblucn/Simpic?feat=directlink)

 ##What is it?##